FredericGariepy/TCM_SEC_Notebook/Linux 101/basics/Command Line Shells.md

 `history | less` Will show the command history using `less`

 ## `history`
 `history` Will show the command history.
+The configs are stored in `.bashrc`.

 `!-1` and `!!` will execute the last command in the history.
 This is often part of scripts to avoid repeating typing.